tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ​

 ### Part A - Your consistency

 ​
 Part A is the average of the top 90% of your results, rounded up.
 ​

-For example, a player with between 50 and 59 results may ignore their lowest 5 results.
+For example, in Option 2, a player with between 50 and 59 results may ignore their lowest 5 results.
 ​

 ### Part B - Your achievements

 ​
-Part B is the average of your 30 best results.
+Part B is the average of your:
+- Option 1: 8 best results
+- Option 1: 30 best results
 ​

 ### The RUKRS ranking

 ​
 A player's final RUKRS ranking is the average of their Part A and Part B.